owncloud/ios-sdk/ownCloudSDK/Core/Resources/README.md

 ## Components

+### Manager
+Single instance per vault for all resource types.
+Glues sources, storage and requests together.

-### Store
+### Storage
-Single instance per account for all resource types.
+Single instance per vault for all resource types.
 Provides a single interface to all sources to retrieve and store resources.

 ### Sources
 All logic that's needed to retrieve a resource - including placeholders, from cache or the server.